A Quantile Variant of the EM Algorithm and Its Applications to Parameter Estimation with Interval Data: Concluding remarks

-\section{{Concluding Remarks}}
+From Table~\ref{TBL:Cracking}, it becomes obvious that these grouped data can be viewed as interval-censored data so that the proposed QEM algorithm can be used to estimate the distribution parameters.
+The QEM algorithm was used on this data set.
+First, assuming that the data were exponentially distributed, the QEM algorithm was applied.
+Then, the QEM algorithm was run again assuming that the data had a Weibull distribution.
+In both cases, a stopping criterion was used with $\epsilon=10^{-5}$ and the starting values used were $\lambda_0=1$ (exponential) and $\lambda_0=1$ and $\beta_0=1$ (Weibull).
+In the first case, the exponential rate parameter $\lambda$ was estimated as $\hat{\lambda}=0.01209699$.
+In the second case, the Weibull parameters were estimated as $\hat{\lambda}=0.001674018$ and $\hat{\beta}=1.497657$.

+\section{Concluding remarks}

-In this paper, we have shown that the QEM algorithm offers clear advantages over the MCEM.
-It reduces the computational burden required when using the MCEM because a much smaller size is required.
-Unlike the MCEM, the QEM also possesses very stable convergence properties at each step.
-The QEM algorithm provides a flexible and useful alternative when one is faced with a difficulty with the implementation of the ordinary EM algorithm.
-A variety of examples of application were also illustrated using the proposed method.
+In this paper, we have illustrated that the QEM algorithm offers clear advantages over the MCEM algorithm.
+The E-step accuracy of the QEM was shown to be $O(1/K^2)$ while that of the MCEM was shown to be $O_p(1/\sqrt{K})$.
+Thus, compared to the MCEM, the QEM reduces the computational complexity significantly for a given value of $K$.
+Also, the QEM possesses more stable convergence properties because the E-step of the QEM has the accuracy of deterministic order while that of the MCEM has the accuracy of probabilistic order.
+The QEM algorithm provides a flexible and useful alternative for problems where the E-step of the EM algorithm is either extremely complex or completely intractable.
+Several examples were provided which illustrate the usefulness of the proposed QEM algorithm.